mikosik/smooth-build/doc/tutorial.md

 #### Basic types
 Basic types are predefined by the language (cannot be defined by user).
-Currently, we have three basic types: String, Bool, Blob, Nothing.
+Currently, we have following basic types: String, Bool, Blob, Nothing.
 Others (like Int) will be added before smooth reaches version 1.0.

 ##### _Bool_
 Boolean value that can be either `true` or `false`.
-The only instances of that type are returned by functions [true](api/true.md) and
+The only values of that type are defined in standard library as:
+[true](api/true.md)
+and
 [false](api/false.md).

 ##### _String_
 String is a sequence of characters.
-String value can be defined in-line using String literal, which is a sequence of characters enclosed in double quotes.
+String value can be defined using String literal, which is a sequence of characters enclosed in double quotes.

 ```